intel/linux-sgx/sdk/emm/README.md

 Limitations of current implementation
 ---------------------------------------
-1. EMM holds a global recursive mutex for the whole duration of each API invocation.
+1. The EMM holds a global recursive mutex for the whole duration of each API invocation.
 	- No support for concurrent operations (modify type/permissions, commit and commit_data) on different regions.
-2. EMM internally uses the default heap and stack during its internal operations
+2. The EMM internally uses a separate dynamic allocator (emalloc) to manage its internal memory usage: allocations for EMA objects and bitmaps of the regions.
-	- The initial heap and stack should be sufficient to bootstrap EMM initializations
+    - During initialization, the EMM emalloc will create an initial reserve region from the user range (given by RTS, see below).
+And it may add more reserves later also from the user range if needed.
-	- Book-keeping for heap should be created when RTS is initialized.
+    - RTS and SDK signing tools can estimate this overhead with (total size of all RTS regions and user regions)/2^14.
+And account for it when calculating the enclave size.
-		- RTS calls mm_init_ema to create region for the static heap (EADDed), and mm_alloc to reserve COMMIT_ON_DEMAND for dynamic heap.
+	- Before calling any EMM APIs, the RTS needs initialize EMM by calling sgx_mm_init pass in an address range [user_start, user_end) for user allocation.
-	- Stack expansion should be done in 1st phase exception handler and use a reserved static stack
+        - The EMM allocates all user requested region(via sgx_mm_alloc API) in this range only.
-		- Such that stack is not overrun in sgx_mm API calls during stack expansion.
+3. Allocations created by the RTS enclave loader at fixed address ranges can be reserved with SGX_EMA_SYSTEM flag after EMM initializations.
-3. EMM requires all RTS allocations(with SGX_EMA_SYSTEM flag) are reserved up front during RTS/enclave initializations.
+	- For example, for a heap region to be dynamically expanded:
-	- EMM won't allocate any user requested region below the highest address in RTS regions.
+		- The RTS calls mm_init_ema to create region for the static heap (EADDed), and mm_alloc to reserve COMMIT_ON_DEMAND for dynamic heap.
-	- EMM won't serve any user request unless at least one RTS region is reserved.
+	- Stack expansion should be done in 1st phase exception handler and use a reserved static stack so that stack is not overrun in sgx_mm API calls during stack expansion.
-4. EMM relies on vDSO interface to guarantee that fault handler is called on the same OS thread where fault happened.
+4. The EMM relies on vDSO interface to guarantee that fault handler is called on the same OS thread where fault happened.
 	- This is due to the use of the global recursive mutex.
 If fault handler comes in from different thread while the mutex is held, it will deadlock.
 	- Note a #PF could happen when more stack is needed inside EMM functions while the mutex is locked.
 		- vDSO user handler should ensure it re-enters enclave with the original TCS and on the same OS thread.